Have you ever had ‘butterflies in your stomach’ before an exam? Or grieved so deeply that you’ve lost your appetite?

 What Is The Gut-Brain Axis?

-As you may already know, the microbiota in your gut plays a key role in keeping your body healthy – which is why it’s important to support the balance of beneficial bacteria in the gut.
-But did you know microbiota plays a role in your mental health as well?
+As you may already know, your gut flora play a key role in keeping your body healthy – which is why it’s important to support the balance of beneficial bacteria in the gut.
+But did you know they play a role in your mental health as well?

 To understand the ‘gut-brain axis’, it’s important to first understand the enteric nervous system.
 The enteric nervous system is a vast network of neurons that line your intestinal tract and carry messages from the gut to the brain, and back.